YueErro/udacity_cplusplus/notebook/NOTEBOOK.md

 As a decent rule of thumb, references should be used in place of pointers when possible.

 However, there are times when it is not possible to use references.
 One example is object initialization.
 You might like one object to store a reference to another object.
 However, if the other object is not yet available when the first object is created, then the first object will need to use a pointer, not a reference, since a reference cannot be null.
 The reference could only be initialized once the other object is created.

+In order to benefit from call-by-reference, the size of the data type passed to the function has to surpass the size of the pointer.

 ### Structures
 Structures are a user-defined type that allows you to aggregate different other types of data together.